AlustavaNimi/Lukuvinkkikirjasto/README.md

 Same acceptance criteria as before.

 #### User story 3.1:
-_As a user, I want to be able to able to filter reading suggestions by entering search terms (hakusanoja)_
+_As a user, I want to be able to filter reading suggestions by entering search terms (hakusanoja)_

 Tähän tulee linkki .feature-tiedostoon